MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-wsus.md

 > [!NOTE]
-> Configuring registry keys directly to get the behavior of any Windows update policy is *not* recommended.
-However, if you are choosing to go this route, please also ensure you have configured the "UseUpdateClassPolicySource" registry key as well or the scan source will not be alterred.
-Again, it is recommended that you leverage the Group Policy (GP) or Configuration Service Provider (CSP) policy instead of directly writing these keys.
+> Editing the registry to change the behavior of update policies isn't recommended.
+Use Group Policy or the Configuration Service Provider (CSP) policy instead of directly writing to the registry.
+However, if you choose to edit the registry, ensure you've configured the `UseUpdateClassPolicySource` registry key too or the scan source won't be alterred.